Anthony Rizzo Player Props: Yankees vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff is 24th in the league with a collective 8.3 strikeouts per nine innings.
+- The pitching staff for the Angels has a collective 8.2 K/9, which ranks 24th in the league.

-- The Angels' 3.62 team ERA ranks ninth among all league pitching staffs.
+- The Angels' 3.53 team ERA ranks ninth across all MLB pitching staffs.

-- Angels pitchers combine to allow 14 home runs (0.8 per game), the sixth-fewest in the league.
+- The Angels allow the seventh-fewest home runs in baseball (15 total, 0.8 per game).

-- Canning (0-0) starts for the Angels, his second of the season.
+- The Angels are sending Sandoval (1-0) to make his fourth start of the season.
+He is 1-0 with a 1.23 ERA and 10 strikeouts in 14 2/3 innings pitched.

-- His most recent appearance was out of the bullpen on Tuesday when the righty tossed 2/3 innings against the New York Yankees while allowing hits.
+- His most recent time out was in relief on Wednesday when the left-hander tossed 2/3 innings against the New York Yankees while allowing hits.

+- The 26-year-old has put up an ERA of 1.23, with 6.1 strikeouts per nine innings, in three games this season.
+Opposing hitters have a .196 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.